w3c-social/activipy/docs/source/tutorial.rst

        "@id": "htp://tsyesika.co.uk/chat/sup-yo/",
        "content": "Up for some root beer floats?"}}

-Horray, our note is in the database!
+Hooray, our note is in the database!
 That's really nice.

 Save a few more